 "Please" And "Thank You" Game

 This game is a fun way to practice table manners before a special dinner like Christmas or Thanksgiving.
 Create make-believe food dishes to pass.
-Have your kids draw pictures of various dishes, such as mashed potatoes, broccoli, or pie on the plates.
-Also, you could simply cut them out of magazines or print them from the internet.
-Then glue the pictures to paper plates for passing.
+Have your kids draw pictures of various dishes on the plates, such as mashed potatoes, broccoli, or pie.
+Then, glue the pictures to paper plates for passing.
+Also, you could cut them out of magazines or print them from the internet.

 Music and Dance Activities

-Dance and music are not just fun for toddlers and preschoolers, but they are beneficial too!
+Dance and music are not just fun for toddlers and preschoolers but also beneficial too!
 Music cultivates communication and allows kids to express themselves.
 Furthermore, it contributes to imagination and creativity.

 Let's Have A Dance Party!